Ahmd00z/Nlp_Stanford_Assigments/README.md

 **Topics:** Encoder-decoder RNNs, attention mechanism, beam search

 Implements a seq2seq NMT model with multiplicative attention.
 Evaluates translation quality using BLEU score on a Cherokee–English dataset.

 ---

-### Assignment 5 — Pretrained Transformers & Fine-Tuning

-**Topics:** Self-attention, positional encoding, GPT-style language modelling

-Explores the inner workings of transformer attention and fine-tunes a pretrained model on a downstream task.
-Also investigates how structural priors can be injected into attention patterns.

----